max1mde/RadioBot/README.md

 # RadioBot
-A simple Discord radio streaming bot
+A simple Discord radio streaming userbot

 > **Important**
-> This bot is against the Discord TOS and only for educational use
+> Userbots are against the Discord TOS!
+This project is only for educational use

 # Installation